paultopia/casebook-14amend/working-copy.md

 What if it’s part of official university policy?

 What if the professor makes it into a contract?
 It looks like it’s supported by consideration...
 She wants you to show up to class, you want a passing grade...
+(Are contract rights against the government and Procedural Due Process rights complements or substitutes?)

-If not in your grades, what about your status as a student?
+If you don't have a property interest in your grades, what about in your status as a student?
 If the professor accuses you of cheating on an exam, does she have to give you some kind of process before trying to expel you?
 Does it depend on the content of a written policy from the university?

 Board of Regents v.
 Roth, 408 U.S. 564 (1972), gives some insight on these questions.
 In that case, the Court held that a state university professor could have a property interest in his job, although he didn't have one in that case.
 And then later, in Cleveland Board of Education v.
 Loudermill, 470 U.S. 532 (1985), the Court found one in the job of a school security guard.